scripting/wpIdentity/worknotes.md

 Next session I'm going to try getting a list of my blogs, and then a list of posts, etc. The model here is the davetwitter package I build all my apps on.
 Not going to go nearly as far, at least not at first, but enough so that I can do a nice little editor for WordPress writing.

-To test, go to the client test page.
-Sign in if you aren't already, then open the JavaScript console and type:
+To test, go to the <a href="http://scripting.com/code/wpidentity/client/">client test page</a>.
+Sign in, then open the JavaScript console and type:

 <code>testGetUserInfo ()</code>